kantega/notsoserial/README.md

     -javaagent:notsoserial.jar

-> PLEASE NOTE: In this mode, NotSoSerial only does blocks a few known vulnerabilities.
+> PLEASE NOTE: In this mode, NotSoSerial only blocks a few known vulnerabilities.
 It does not fix the problem with deserialization attacks.
-It only knowns about some well known classes for which it rejects deserialization.
+It only knows about some well known classes for which it rejects deserialization.
 See below how you can whitelist or completely reject any objects to be deserialized.

 ## Which classes are rejected?